Yes — in California, a physician assistant (PA) can own or co-own a medical practice, but not independently and not without physician oversight.

 In summary, physician assistants can hire licensed healthcare professionals as long as the physician assistant corporation is operating within its bounds and the professional you want to hire is covered under Division 2 of the BPC.

-Still Confused If Physician Assistants Can Own Their Own Practice in California?
+Still Confused If Physician Assistants Can Own Their Own Practice or Have Ownership in a Medical Practice in California?
 We’ll Help!

 If you are a PA looking to start your own medical practice, there’s hope with a physician assistant professional corporation.
 Knowing the laws that cover this brings you closer to your dream of running your own clinic in California.
 We understand how the codes for California corporate practice of medicine for a physician assistant can be confusing but things become clearer with the help of experienced corporate lawyers.